 To calculate compound interest you need four inputs:

-These four values feed directly into the formula.
-If any is missing or misread — especially the rate format or the compounding frequency — the result will be wrong.
+These four values feed straight into the formula.
+Get the rate format or compounding frequency wrong and the result will be wrong too.

 Key Terms

-- Principal — the original sum of money on which interest is calculated, before any interest is added
+- Principal, the original sum of money on which interest is calculated, before any interest gets added

-- APY — Annual Percentage Yield — the effective annual return after compounding is factored in; the correct metric for comparing financial products
+- APY, Annual Percentage Yield, the effective annual return after compounding is factored in; the right metric for comparing financial products

 Step 1: Identify the Compounding Frequency

 The compounding frequency (n) varies by product and institution.
-Match your product to the correct n value before plugging numbers into the formula:
+Match your product to the right n value before plugging numbers into the formula:

 | Frequency | n value | Typical products |